 Medicare covers screening colonoscopies without requiring you to pay anything out-of-pocket.
 The program covers tests every 10 years, and every two years for high-risk patients.
-However, unlike private health insurance, if a polyp is found during the screening, the procedure becomes diagnostic.
+However, unlike with private health insurance, if a polyp is found during the screening, the procedure becomes diagnostic.
 That means you will need to pay a copay or other fees.

 What can I do to control my costs?